KaleyraVideo/VideoiOSSDK/README.md

 - Screen device screensharing (iOS 12.0 and later only)
 - Picture in picture
 - Live pointer
+- Remote mute by admin
+- Remote kick by admin

 ## Latest version

-3.3.0 version is the latest stable version.
+3.4.0 version is the latest stable version.

 ## Installation